JackSteel97/Nice-Numeric-Input/README.md

 # Nice-Numeric-Input
-Nice-Numeric-Input is a lightweight modern and rich featured and highly customisable numeric input built on Vue.
+Nice-Numeric-Input is a modern, rich featured and highly customisable numeric input built on Vue.
 Capable of formatting as the user types, including currency formatting.
 With no extra dependencies other than Vue itself.

 ## Demo
 TODO: codepen demo